 May 25, 2019

 Dolphitech were approached by an airline operator with the challenge of inspecting the wing skin of an Airbus A220 commercial aircraft.
-The purpose of the test was to not only resolve the indication, but also be able to share the data in real time from the outstations to the maintenance and engineering centre in main operation bases for evaluation.
+The purpose of the test was to not only resolve the indication, but also be able to share the data in real-time from the outstations to the maintenance and engineering centre in the main operation bases for evaluation.

 The part was inspected using the dolphicam2 system with a TRM-BH-2.5MHz (12 mm aqualene 320 soft coupling) and a manual stitched map of the area was created.
 Setup on the part took less than 3 minutes and the data acquisition for the stitched map a further 5 minutes.

 Results were encouraging and very positive, as we were able to penetrate the sample with ultrasonic and able to see through the entire part.
 There were negligible effects from the copper wire mesh on the surface of the part and the dolphicam2 clearly detected the area where the induced defect was.

 The application was made challenging by the existence of a copper wire mesh embedded to the surface of the wing skin, which acts as a lightning protection system.
 This copper mesh interferes with the ultrasonic energy travelling into the part, making setup difficult.

 In a live situation, the lack of dedicated NDT personnel on site poses a risk of serious delays and disruption of the flight schedule when an event calls for an inspection.

 The area mapped showed a good image, where there were no indications before the back wall echo, as well as a large delamination area (shown on the stitched map below).